Electronic Data Interchange: A complete guide to EDI

 How does Electronic Data Interchange work?

-Electronic Data Interchange (EDI) is a computer-to-computer interchange of business organization documents.
-This technology allows businesses to exchange information in a standardized format, which makes it easier for them to do business with each other.
-EDI is often used by companies that frequently send and receive large quantities of electronic data and forms.
+EDI is a computer-to-computer interchange of business documents.
+This allows trading partners to exchange information in a standardized format, making it easier to do business with each other.
+EDI is used by companies that frequently send and receive substantial quantities of electronic data and forms.

-An Electronic Data Interchange document is based on standards that specify how the data is presented.
-This makes it easier for partners that support the same standard to exchange digital data.
+An EDI document is based on standards that specify how the data is presented.
+This makes exchanging digital data easier for partners that support the same standard.

 A complex set of data can be represented in an EDI document.
 For instance, an Electronic Data Interchange ASN (advanced shipment notice) may include delivery information, shipping specifics, and information about the contents with standardized product IDs and quantities.
 For shipping labels, an ASN may additionally include barcoded ID numbers.